vega/altair/doc/about/roadmap.rst

 * Standardize the API of methods that convert charts into other formats (``alt.Chart().to_<format>``).

-* Add type hints to the public API and most of the internals so that users can type check their Altair code with a static type  checker such as mypy.
-This will also make it easier for other packages to integrate with Altair.
+* **Released in 5.2:** *Add type hints to the public API and most of the internals so that users can type check their Altair code with a static type  checker such as mypy.
+This will also make it easier for other packages to integrate with Altair.*

 Documentation
 -------------